Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: The A4 three-point function at nonzero Q and Understanding ESC in GA(Q )

 Using the ${\widetilde M}_1$ and ${\widetilde E}_1$ obtained from fits to $A_4$ to also analyze $A_i$ and $P$ leads to form factors that are in much better agreement with PCAC relation as shown in Fig.~\ref{fig:PCAC}.
 This step, however, assumes that the same combination of excited states provides the dominant contribution to all five ($O = A_\mu$ and $P$) correlation functions.
 If this is the case then, statistically, the more sound method is to fit these five correlators simultaneously with common ${\widetilde M}_1$ and ${\widetilde E}_1$.
 These strategies are labeled $\{4,2^{\rm sim}\}$ and $\{4^{N\pi},2^{\rm sim}\}$.
 As expected, the resulting ${\widetilde M}_1$ and ${\widetilde E}_1$ from these simultaneous fits are similar to $M_1^{A_4}$ and $E_1^{A_4}$ because these are mainly controlled by the $A_4$ correlator.

 Figure~\ref{fig:PCAC} also shows tests of the pion-pole dominance hypothesis, which, with the Goldberger-Treiman relation~\cite{Goldberger:1958vp}, relates ${\widetilde G}_P(Q^2)$ to $G_A(Q^2)$ as

-The behavior of the data with respect to checks of PCAC and PPD are very similar and correlated, and $\{4^{N\pi},2^{\rm sim}\}$ gives the most consistent outcome.
+The behavior of the data for the combination in Eq.~\eqref{eq:testPCAC} (PCAC) and Eq.~\eqref{eq:PPDtest} (PPD) is very similar and correlated, and $\{4^{N\pi},2^{\rm sim}\}$ gives the most consistent outcome.
 Noting this strong correlation, we examine the relation

 which should hold for the PCAC relation, Eq.~\eqref{eq:testPCAC}, and PPD, Eq.~\eqref{eq:PPD}, to be simultaneously satisfied.
 Following Ref.~\cite{Bernard:2001rs}, and working to first order in $\chi$PT in $M_\pi^2$ and $Q^2$, the left hand side of Eq.~\eqref{eq:PPDtest} can be expanded as